DaveBenham/VenomModules/README.md

 The total amplification is the sum of the knob and CV values.
 The CV can be attenuated and/or inverted by the Pre-amp CV Amount knob.

-The knob ranges from 1 to 10, but the CV is not limited, so the net amplification is unconstrained.
+The knob ranges from 0 to 10, with a default of 1 (unity).
+But the CV is not limited, so the net amplification is unconstrained.

 ### STAGE AMP knob and CV input
 Sets the amount of amplification applied at each stage of folding.